rish-16/Angelfire/README.md

 2. Improve customisability (for `menu-styles`)
 3. Add styling to individual options
 4. Adding icon/image support to options
+5. Adding sections in menu
-5. Minifiy and deploy to CDN
+6. Minifiy and deploy to CDN

 ---